Sonikaguptaa/Example-Code-23/MOD3/Week-3/Day-4-Fri/fullstack-blog-final/README.md

 13. Click **Add Environment Variable** (add one for each variable in your .env file in the backend folder)
 14. **Create Web Service**

-It should show a green Live next to the date and time.
-Copy the on onrender link that should appear above.
+It should show a green Live next to the date and time when it finishes.
+Copy the on onrender link that appears above.

 Frontend (render):